Pitxunet/Covid-Portfolio-project/README.md

 ## Purpose

-The purpose is to explore the data on Covid deaths and cases to get either a global vue and also focus in the figures of countries of interest (France - as it's my country of residence, China, India, USA, UK).
+The purpose is to explore the data on Covid deaths and cases to get a global vue and also focusing in the figures of countries of interest (France - as it's my country of residence, China, India, USA, UK).

 ## Tableau